chapel-lang/chapel/man/chpl.rst

     "unknown tool name" warning.
 To provide multiple tool names, use one **\--using-attribute-toolname** flag per name.

-**\--[no-]warn-race-conditions**
+**\--[no-]warn-potential-race-conditions**

-    Enable [disable] the printing compiler warnings for potential race conditions.
+    Enable [disable] the printing of compiler warnings for potential race conditions.
+For example, modifying the result of a promoted array indexing operation may be race condition and will warn with this flag.
 Defaults to not printing race condition warnings.

 *Parallelism Control Options*